 California Rockfishing Tip

 To ensure the area you’re planning to fish is open, go to wildlife.ca.gov/Conservation/Marine/MPAs for details on these fishing closures and maps of the areas.
-Once you have determined that it’s legal to fish, use a chart plotter and fish finder to locate rocky and hard bottom areas and wrecks along the coastal areas and offshore islands in depths ranging from 100 to 360 feet, the maximum legal depth in most cases.
+Once you have determined that it’s legal to fish, use a chart plotter and fish finder to locate rocky and hard bottom areas and wrecks along the coastal areas and offshore islands.

 What types of Species: Rockfish, as well as lingcod and ocean whitefish.